sebasgverde/sebasgverde.github.io/index.md

 I'm always happy to work with new technologies, learn new things and participate in interesting projects, feel free to contact me if you have one.

-[AIVA Technologies](https://www.aiva.ai/): Check the music that an artificial intelligence can compose and how it can help you to compose your own music in
+[AIVA Technologies](https://www.aiva.ai/): Check the music that an artificial intelligence can compose and how it can help you to compose your own music.

 [Bussines card Riddle solution](https://sebasgverde.github.io/riddle_solution)